Related Posts

 To overcome resistance development, several strategies are being explored.
 One approach involves the rational design of peptides that target multiple pathways involved in drug resistance simultaneously.
 This makes it more difficult for target cells or pathogens to develop resistance against multiple therapeutic targets.

 Additionally, combination therapy with other treatment modalities can help overcome resistance.
 By utilizing different mechanisms of action, the likelihood of resistance emergence is reduced.
-Furthermore, continuous monitoring and surveillance of resistance patterns can inform treatment strategies and allow for timely adjustments to combat emerging resistant strains.
+Furthermore, continuous monitoring and surveillance of resistance patterns can inform treatment strategies and allow timely adjustments to combat emerging resistant strains.

 Peptide-Based Agents as a Promising Strategy for Multi-Drug Resistant Diseases